ca77y/angular-ya-treeview/README.md

 Used to retrieve children from a given virtual node.
 It will return an array of nodes from the model, not virtual nodes.
 In case you want an array of virtual nodes you can use _nodifyArray_ on the result.

+## Options

+Options to be passed to a treeview as an object with keys/values as below.

+#### childrenKey
+Type: String
+Default: children

+A key which should be used to retrieve children from the node.
+The returned value can be an Array or a Function.
+In case of a Function it should return an Array; If neither an Array nor a Function an Error is thrown.

+#### hasChildrenKey
+Type: String
+Default: has_children

+Used in case loading children is done asynchronously in which case a treeview needs to know if a given node will be able to load children.

+#### onExpand
+Type: Function
+Parameters: $event, node, context
+Default: angular.noop

+Fired on a node expand.

+#### onCollapse
+Type: Function
+Parameters: $event, node, context
+Default: angular.noop

+Fired on a node collapse.

+#### onSelect
+Type: Function
+Parameters: $event, node, context
+Default: angular.noop

+Fired on a node selection.

+#### onDblClick
+Type: Function
+Parameters: $event, node, context
+Default: angular.noop

+Fired on a node double click.

+#### collapseByDefault
+Type: Boolean
+Default: true

+Collapse nodes by default.

+#### lazy
+Type: Boolean
+Default: false

+Lazy create virtual tree levels.
+By default a treeview will create the entire virtual model when it loads.
+This is not always desirable as a treeview can have 100s of nodes but only a handful of root nodes.
+In that case the treeview won't display until the entire virtual tree is created (this is stupid I know, working on an improvement).
+In any case you want the treeview to create its virtual model lazily the flag is there.

+#### context
+Type: Object
+Default: {}

+Treeview-wide context object.
+In case you would like to prefill the context, you can pass it in options and it will be used by the treeview.
+It has methods to manipulate and create the virtual nodes.

 ## Development

 ```